openshift/request-header-saml-service-provider/README.md

 | SP         | Service Provider
 | IdP        | Identity Provider
 | SAML Proxy | The Apache mod\_mellon\_saml container deployed by these instructions to proxy the SAML communication from your IdP to OpenSHift via the RequestHeader Authentication OpenShift oAuth provider.
 In the context of the SAML communication the SAML proxy is also the SP even though it is acting as a go between for OpenShift.

+# Authentication not Authorization

+This solution will impliment SAML based authentication for your OpenShift cluster.
+For authorization the most common solution is [Syncing groups With LDAP](https://docs.openshift.com/container-platform/3.11/install_config/syncing_groups_with_ldap.html) and ensuing the `user` identity provided by your SAML IdP matches the user's identity in your LDAP.

 # OpenShift Instructions
 The deployment of this pod involves loading a template and using it to create a